ocoffey/csc-211-su18/assignments/a00/readme.md

 ### 4.5 Shell Hints

 Before we move on, there are a few things about the shell you should know.
 The up arrow goes to previous commands.
 And if you think the computer can guess what you are typing, you can hit TAB to have it completed for you.
-For example, if `g++ hel` is typed in terminal, and the TAB key is hit, the rest of the file name will be filed in.
+For example, if `gcc hel` is typed in terminal, and the TAB key is hit, the rest of the file name will be filed in.

 ## 5. Step-by-Step Debugging of "Hello World"